box/developer.box.com/content/guides/box-ai/ai-models/aws-claude-4-5-haiku-model-card.md

 ---
 # AWS Claude Haiku 4.5

-**AWS Claude Haiku 4.5** model is optimized for high-volume, low-latency applications.
+The **AWS Claude Haiku 4.5** model is optimized for high-volume, low-latency applications.
 It provides strong coding performance with improved speed and cost efficiency compared to larger models.

 ## Model details